wgnet/sheep2/README.md

     {upgrade, protocol, sheep_http, Req, []}.
 ```

-Second, the **sheep_init/2** callback will be called.
-In it you can set options
+Second, the **sheep_init/2** callback will be called where you can set options and state.
-and state.

 ```erlang
 -spec sheep_init(sheep_request(), any()) -> {list(), any()}.